 - Mindset Shifts – learning to emphasize a leader’s “soft skills” and the “hard skills.”

 - Mindfulness Skills – We would encourage prayer, time in the Word, and reflection in this area: learning to relax through self-awareness and trusting the Lord’s direction and strength.

 - Medical Wellness – taking care of yourself: rest, exercise, diet

 - Meaning Structures – being confident in the purpose of your work

-These are not brand new ideas, but they are basic principles to leading well as a leader.
+These are not brand new ideas but basic principles to leading well as a leader.